 Introduction of Mansard Roof

-A four-side gambrel-style hip roof is also called a mansard roof or a mansard.
+A four-side gambrel-style hip roof, also known as a mansard roof or simply a mansard, is often compared in design and functionality with a gambrel roof vs mansard roof.
 With the lower slope on it is its sides, it is characterized by two slopes punctured by dormer windows.

 Without windows, a steep roof inhabitable space creates an additional floor and for a given number of habitable stories, it reduces the overall height of the building.